-WARNING: The M250 can be paired only with a 60-cell PV module.
-The PV module DC conductors must be labeled "PV Wire" or "PV Cable" to be compliant with NEC 690.35(D) for Ungrounded PV Power Systems.
+WARNING: The PV module DC conductors must be labeled "PV Wire" or "PV Cable" to be compliant with NEC 690.35(D) for Ungrounded PV Power Systems.

 NOTE: Completely install all microinverters and all system AC connections prior to installing the PV modules.